sebastienbarre/ragamints/README.md

 ### Fetch your last *n* medias

-Let's fetch the last 3 medias from my [Instagram feed][barre:Instagram]. `ragamints` will output how it interpreted some of its arguments, and what is being done for each media.
+Let's fetch the last 3 medias from my [Instagram feed][sebastienbarre:Instagram]. `ragamints` will output how it interpreted some of its arguments, and what is being done for each media.
 Each step references a media by an index (`#0001`, `#0002`, ...) followed by a short excerpt from its caption (`[Back home.
 Done sp]`).
 In this example two steps can be identified for each media -- fetching the file and updating its metadata.

 ```
 $ ragamints --access-token [ACCESS_TOKEN] --user-id sebastienbarre --count 3